 There’s something missing from many of our efforts and church strategies.
 We understand the great commission; and we believe in the great commandment; but we have forgotten Jesus’ challenge of the great collaboration in John 17 that we are to do the mission “Together!”

-Throughout 2020, Exponential will continue the mobilization conversation as we focus on the critical importance of collaboration.
+Throughout 2021, Exponential will continue the mobilization conversation as we focus on the critical importance of collaboration.
 We are better together!
-Previously Dave Ferguson and Patrick O’Connell reminded us that the most important ‘together’ is an intimate relationship with God (Click here to read).
+Previously Dave Ferguson, who leads Exponential’s annual conference, reminded us that the most important ‘together’ is an intimate relationship with God.
 It is foundational to the Great Collaboration.
-Today they unpack how family is the first priority of ministry, not a distraction from difference-making or ancillary to life-change ministry.
+Today he unpacks how family is the first priority of ministry, not a distraction from difference-making or ancillary to life-change ministry.
 We’re glad you’re joining us in the conversation.

 What if she had grown up in my family?

 I first met Talia when she was waiting tables at a restaurant where I and a few friends ate breakfast every Wednesday morning.
 Talia had a great smile (really more of a smirk like she had just gotten away with something) and always a quick-witted comeback.
 She had a lifetime ahead of her.

 Many Wednesdays, I would stick around a few extra minutes to talk to her and over time got to hear her story.
 Talia’s father died in a train accident when she was just six months old.
 Her family told the story two different ways: in one version, it was an accident; in the other, he walked in front of the train on purpose.
 Either way, it was sad.
 Talia grew up without a father, leaving a huge hole in her life.

 The void was obvious.
 The big landscape photo on her Facebook page was of Talia and her son kneeling beside her father’s gravestone.
 In her search for affection and love, she only found abuse from one man after another.
 Over the next 15 years, she would bounce from one guy to the next.
 The only good thing she got from these relationships was a son.